 c) High Voltage Lines.
 The outlets for electric power lines carrying more than 120 volts shall be clearly marked by a contrasting color marking pen or paint, a name label or a steel stencil imprint to show the voltage.

-d) Outdoor apparatus and wiring.
+d) Outdoor Apparatus and Wiring.
 Electrical apparatus and wiring located outdoors shall be of such quality and so constructed or protected that exposure to weather will not interfere with its normal operation.

-e) Grounding:
+e) Grounding

 1) Five wire electrical systems shall be grounded at the main power generator or main distribution panel.
 The neutral wire and equipment ground shall not be bonded together at any amusement ride or amusement attraction.